 This course introduces students to the internal audit profession and process.
 It is designed for CPAs, CIAs, CMAs; controllers, auditors; financial managers; corporate executives; federal and state auditors.

-- Complete working papers, review procedures documenting evidences, sampling work, and learn to create flowcharts
+Complete working papers, review procedures documenting evidences, sampling work, and learn to create flowcharts

-- Understand the signals to look for in fraud detection
+Understand the signals to look for in fraud detection

-About this course:This course introduces students to the internal audit profession and the internal audit process and is designed for accounting, auditing, and business students; CPAs, CIAs, and CMAs or candidates; controllers and internal auditors; financial and auditing managers; corporate executives; and federal and state auditors and managers.
-Topics include the definition of internal auditing, The IIA's International Professional Practices Framework (IPPF), risk, governance and control issues, and conducting internal audit engagements, including report writing and interviewing skills.
-Additional topics include Internal Auditing (IA) standards; internal controls; managing the IA department; IA working papers, procedures, evidences, sampling, and flowcharting; 30 major areas of operational auditing, such as production, marketing, finances, EDP, purchasing, and personnel; fraud detection, including a discussion of the latest developments in financial crimes; major areas of management auditing; IA reports; and evaluation of the IA function.
+This course introduces students to the internal audit profession and the internal audit process and is designed for accounting, auditing, and business students; CPAs, CIAs, and CMAs or candidates; controllers and internal auditors; financial and auditing managers; corporate executives; and federal and state auditors and managers.
+Topics include the definition of internal auditing, the IIA's International Professional Practices Framework (IPPF), risk, governance and control issues, and conducting internal audit engagements—including report writing and interviewing skills.
+Additional topics covered are Internal Auditing (IA) standards; internal controls; managing the IA department; IA working papers, procedures, evidences, sampling, and flowcharting; 30 major areas of operational auditing, such as production, marketing, finances, information and digital communications technology, purchasing, and personnel; fraud detection, including a discussion of the latest developments in financial crimes; major areas of management auditing; IA reports; and evaluation of the IA function.

 MGMT X 120A, B, and C Intermediate Accounting Theory and Practice or consent of instructor.